jz393/jz393.github.io/writing/wellness-in-modernity.md

 I knew I had to make drastic lifestyle changes at this point.
 We couldn’t rely on outdoor dining anymore, unless I wanted to get a salad every time.
 I began researching healthier options and which nutrients to optimize.
 I landed on a mostly pescatarian, chicken-based diet (lean, non-red meats) and a relatively consistent breakfast of scrambled eggs and smoked salmon.

 I also had a phase where I obsessed over supplements, but I’ve found it easier (and cheaper) just to obtain most nutrients from actual food.
-The only supplements I take now are vitamin D in the morning and magnesium glycinate before bed, along with the occasional melatonin for sleep as needed.
+The only ones I take now are vitamin D in the morning and magnesium glycinate before bed, along with the occasional melatonin for sleep as needed.

 You can reference my [cookbook](https://zhangjane.com/cookbook).